geneve/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 You can only install apps that are in your organizational app catalogue, or the Teams app store.

 See [Install apps for users](/graph/teams-proactive-messaging) in the Graph documentation for complete details.
 There is also a [sample in .NET](https://github.com/microsoftgraph/contoso-airlines-teams-sample/blob/283523d45f5ce416111dfc34b8e49728b5012739/project/Models/GraphService.cs#L176).

+## Send a one-to-one message

+To send a one-to-one message to one of your users two things need to happen.
+First, the conversation between your bot and the user must exist, and second you send a message

+### Create the conversation

+adsf

+### Send the message

+afd

+## Send a channel message

+asdf

+### Create a new conversation thread

+asdf

+### Reply to an existing conversation thread

+asdf

 ## Examples